 - Triangle Mesh to Triangle Mesh

-3D Point Cloud to Triangle Mesh
+3D Points to Triangle Mesh

-Supported point cloud file formats are *.xyz: a simple ASCII format with 3 coordinates per line, *.ply in ASCII and binary form and *.bin which is a raw binary format.
-Triangle meshes can be in ASCII STL form or *.ply in ASCII and binary form.
-Writing *.list files for the Geomview viewer is supported.WOF Mesher v1.03
+Supported point file formats are .xyz which is a simple ASCII format with 3 coordinates per line, .ply in ASCII and binary form and .bin which is a raw binary format.
+Moreover, triangle meshes can be .ply files or ASCII-.stl (no binary .stl yet) and WOF can write .list files for the Geomview viewer.

 Triangle Mesh to Quality Point Cloud

 This is the opposite computation: A triangle mesh exists and you create a quality point cloud that respects significant edges of the geometry.

 stibbons@hex:~$ wof.exe -t Music_Art.stl -o cloud.ply -a .2

 stibbons@hex:~$ wof.exe -t Music_Art.stl -o cloud.ply -b 200